 James Love and Thomas Love, both of the Township of Carnarvon in the District of Algoma in the province of Ontario in our Dominion of Canada, Farmers, Heirs at law of the late Robert Love deceased and assignees of Agnes Vincer, mother of the said late Robert Love deceased, and the assignee of Thomas Shortreed, who is the original purchaser, contracted and agreed to and with our Superintendent of General of Indian Affairs duly authorized by us in his behalf for the absolute purchase at and for the price and sum of eighty dollars . . .
 Lots 12, 13, 14, 15, 4th Concession and Lots 14, 15, 3rd Concession and Lot 15, 2nd Concession to have and hold assured unto the said James Love and Thomas Love their respective heirs.
 10 day May 1884.

 James was a Presbyterian and attended the church in Mindemoya.
-At first, they worshipped in the log school house.
-The Methodists and Presbyterians shared the same frame building built in 1886/1867.
+At first, they worshiped in the log school house.
+The Methodists and Presbyterians shared the same frame building built in 1886/1887.
 The ministers preached on alternate Sundays.
 James served as an elder and was for twenty years the Sunday School superintendent.
 People gathered for prayer meetings in their home.
 James "had a warm interest in all who loved the Lord, irrespective of their denominational name."

 It was a sad and difficult time for James' family but he also left a void in the community with his passing.